 About Jakob Rowlinson: ROTATOR

 ROTATOR is Jakob Rowlinson’s first institutional project, presented as an installation in our Visitor Centre and a solo exhibition, REVIVER at The Art House in Wakefield, having developed from a 2024 collaborative residency between both organisations.
 Spanning across the two venues, this new body of work weaves together complex material histories, explores the ecology of the Park's landscape, and continues the artist’s interest in queering the archive.
-Rowlinson merges the sacred and profane, drawing on religious and folkloric imagery such as angels, demons and green men, and combining them with contemporary queer fashion and fetish references.
+Throughout this body of work, Rowlinson weaves together ecological, folkloric and spiritual references.

 ROTATOR coincides with Rowlinson’s solo exhibition REVIVER at The Art House on display 18 July – 12 September 2026.